Hungarian Goulash

 - Add the paprika, caraway seeds, oregano, bay leaves and brown sugar to the skillet.
 Stir everything together and cook for 30 seconds.

-- Add the tomato sauce, balsamic vinegar, beef broth and stir.
-Bring to a boil, then cover and cook on low for about 2 hours or until the beef is fork tender, stirring occasionally.
-The liquid will reduce down a lot as the beef cooks, so feel free to add more water as needed.
+- Bring to a boil, then cover and cook on low for about 2 hours or until the beef is fork tender, stirring occasionally.
+The liquid will reduce down a lot as the beef cooks, so feel free to add more water or broth as needed.

 - Taste for seasoning and adjust with salt and pepper if needed.